SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_SR1000.md

 # Ateme SR1000

-This is an SNMP driver responsible for the control and the monitoring of a statistical bitrate allocator.
+This is an SNMP connector responsible for the control and the monitoring of a statistical bitrate allocator.

 ## About

-This driver retrieves status information and allows the user to configure system parameters and change the network configuration of the device, both through SNMP.
+This connector retrieves status information and allows the user to configure system parameters and change the network configuration of the device, both through SNMP.

 ## Installation and configuration